AnyChart/docs.anychart.com/Common_Settings/Accessibility_(508_section).md

 #### dataTable mode

 In this mode, an invisible table is being generated on a chart.
 This table contains the chart title (taken from {api:}.titleFormatter(){api} or from {api:}.title(){api} method) as the table's head, and all information shown on the chart is transformed into a table structure, i.e. as cells, and the VoiceOver reads it appropriately.
-The navigation between cells is organized through the hot-keys, no interaction with chart is supposed.
+The navigation between cells is organized through the hot-keys, no interaction with the chart is supposed.

 ```
 // set the accessibility mode as table data